 - A non-exclusionary protection order – this allows both parties to live together as long as the abuser does not cause harm or make threats to the victim.

 Orders for Protection are available in the following instances:

-- If the alleged victim and the alleged abuser are blood relatives (for example, cousins, brothers, parents, siblings, etc)
+- If the alleged victim and the alleged abuser are blood relatives, such as cousins, brothers, parents, siblings, etc.

 - If the alleged victim and the alleged abuser have a child together